Learn Object Oriented Programming Using C#: Part 6

 Output

-In this simple example we have designed a base class, vehicle, and then we derived two classes, car and truck; these are derived classes of the vehicle class.
+In this simple example, we have designed a base class, vehicle, and then we derived two classes, car, and truck; these are derived classes of the vehicle class.
 After that we again create two classes derived from the car class.
 The Patrol and electric classes are derived classes of the car class which is the base class for the derived classes.
-Then we just create the object of the truck class that automatically calls the base class vehicle and the same for the patrol and electric classes, we create an object of these classes that automatically call the car class and then the car class calls the vehicle class.
+Then we just create the object of the truck class that automatically calls the base class vehicle and the same for the patrol and electric classes, we create an object of these classes that automatically calls the car class and then the car class calls the vehicle class.

 Similar Articles